Free Puppy Training Tips: Help a Corgi Learn Good Manners

 Published Date: April 20, 2017

-Gracie is a eight-month-old Pembroke Welsh Corgi puppy in Omaha, Nebraska.
-Her guardian scheduled a puppy training session with us to get her to stop barking, stop jumping up on people, stop mouthing, nipping, chewing, teach her to come and train her to stop pulling on the leash.
+Her guardian scheduled this puppy training session to help Gracie stop doing some common, unwanted puppy behaviors.
+These included barking, jumping up on people, mouthing, nipping, and chewing.
+Her guardian also wanted to teach Gracie to come and train her to stop pulling on the leash.

 I tried to sit down with her guardian and her mother who watches Gracie during the week.
 Gracie kept jumping up and barking so after a few minutes I pulled out a leash and gave her a leash time out.
 As soon as I put her on the leash and stepped on it to prevent her from running about, the barking stopped.